RasaHQ/rasa/docs/docs/reference/rasa/shared/core/events.md

  | __eq__(other: Any) -> bool
 ```

-Checks if object is equal to another.
+Compares object with other object.

 #### as\_story\_string